-The London Councils Grants Programme provides grants to voluntary organisations in London under commissioning arrangements.
+The London Councils Grants Programme provides grants to voluntary organisations to provide specified services in London under commissioning arrangements.
 It was set up under Section 48 of the Local Government Act 1985.
-Each London Borough and the City of London contribute to the costs of the Scheme on a per capita basis, and each has an elected member representative on the Grants Committee.
-The thirty-three members meet regularly to make decisions on grant distribution and the running of the Programme.
+Each London Borough and the City of London contribute to the costs of the Scheme on a per capita basis, and each has an member representative on the Grants Committee.
+The thirty-three members meet regularly to make decisions on grant policies and distribution and the oversight of the Programme to secure full value for money.